kevin333kevin/wenkaili.github.io/_pages/about.md

 Wenkai(Kevin) LI - 李文凯
 ------

 Hi!
 I’m Wenkai LI, a Ph.D. student at the Electronic and Computer Engineering Department of The Hong Kong University of Science and Technology, advised by [Prof. Zhiyao Xie](https://zhiyaoxie.com/).
-Before that, I received a bachelor’s degree in Electronics and Information Engineering from Harbin Institute of Technology, Shenzhen (HITSZ).
+I received a bachelor’s degree in Electronics and Information Engineering from Harbin Institute of Technology, Shenzhen (HITSZ).

 Research Interests
 ======